anonymous123-code/quilt-bisect/README.md

 While solving the dependency issue, it has a few implications:
 - If required, a mod not in the mod set still can be loaded
 - This means that it can happen that when bisect identifies a minimal reproduction, that reproduction set actually only includes a mod which depends on the real culprit
-- This means that the mod set *can not show* which mod is at fault and that before that, some better tests must occur
+- This means that the mod set *can not show* which mod is at fault and that before blaming a mod some better tests must occur

 ## Development